Background

 - A technical note on the implications of the first Global Stocktake for Africa’s NDC 3.0 cycle.
 This output translates GST findings into actionable guidance for strengthening mitigation ambition, adaptation targets, resilience metrics, and means of implementation, while clarifying how African countries can leverage GST outcomes to reinforce equity and CBDR-RC arguments.

 - A forward-looking Africa Finance and Adaptation Priorities ahead of COP32.
-This articulates quantified adaptation needs, defines priority sectors, proposes pathways for scaling finance (concessional and blended), outlines a coordinated African position on loss and damage, concessional finance reform, and access modalities, and defines mechanisms for tracking delivery and accountability.
+This articulates quantified adaptation needs, define priority sectors, propose pathways for scaling finance (concessional and blended), and outline a coordinated African position on loss and damage, concessional finance reform, and access modalities.

 - A guiding framework on Just Transition and Carbon Markets that ensue principles, safeguards, and governance benchmarks for Article 6 participation, define criteria for integrity and developmental co-benefits, and align carbon market engagement with industrialization, employment, and fiscal space objectives.